 Constitution Day is the anniversary of the day that the Founding Fathers signed the United States Constitution.
-As we reflect this year on how the current political climate and public policies impact millions of people, educators should be asking themselves a hard question: are we making a positive change to decrease the inequities that many within our communities experience?
+As you reflect this year on how the current political climate and public policies impact millions of people, continue asking yourself: are you making a positive change to decrease the inequities that many within your communities experience?